crystalreef22/FocusAssist8/README.md

 A work-in-progress focus timer.

+## Installation

+- First, download the file from [GitHub Releases](https://github.com/crystalreef22/FocusAssist8/releases/)

+### MacOS

+1. Open `FocusAssist8_<version>_mac.dmg`, drag the app to the Applications folder.

+2. Then, open a terminal and run
+`sudo xattr -r -d com.apple.quarantine /Applications/FocusAssist8.app`
+so that apple doesn't think the app is a damaged virus.

+### Windows

+- If you would like to try the app, download and extract `FocusAssist8_<version>_win_portable.zip` to any directory.
+- To install, download `FocusAssist8_<version>_win_installer.exe` (this was made with Inno Setup).
+Then, simply run the installer and follow the instructions.

+### Linux

+Open a Github issue and I'll make sure to build it for Linux someday

 ## Features & Usage

 Go set this app to display on all desktops.
 It is more useful that way.\